Chips-fr/uae4arm-rpi/Readme_Pandora.txt

 If "Master harddrive write protection" is selected, you can't write to any HD.

 Select "CD drive" to emulate CD for CD32.
-Use "Eject"" to remove currentCD and click on "..." to open a dialog to select the iso/cue file for CD emulation.
+Use "Eject" to remove current CD and click on "..." to open a dialog to select the iso/cue file for CD emulation.
 In current version, WAV, MP3 and FLAC is supported for audio tracks.